tilburgsciencehub/website/content/topics/Research-skills/Organization/note-taking/pkms-in-academia.md

 So it seems like preaching to the choir that note-taking is the way to solve this.
 But is it really?

 The fallacy here is probably that taking notes just seems like such a straightforward idea.
-“If I keep it in my head, I might forget it, so I just need write it down somewhere, right?”.
+“If I keep it in my head, I might forget it, so I just need write it down somewhere, right?”
 This simplistic view might have worked 100 years ago, where information was still scarce enough to be manageable.
 And if it wasn’t it was at least still possible to remember **where** you wrote down what (if probably would fit in a single notebook or two).
 But in today’s information economy, there is so much more information, that even remembering your notes’ “metadata” (where did I write that down that again?) is a veritable challenge in and of itself.

 Like many of you, we have also resorted to some sort of scattered note-taking, using a mix of handwritten notes, basic text files, and various apps without a coherent system.
 This often leads to some or all of the following problems:
 1. Forgetting where the information is